 In my previous article, I laid out the theory.
 We learned about the build-measure-learn loop, validation and the different stages of product development.
-The good news is that, from here on we're going to get more hands-on.
+The good news is that, from here on, we're going to get more hands-on.

 In the Learn phase (of our build-measure-learn loop) of the first stage of product development, the problem validation stage, we're going to concentrate on the first three of the above assumptions.
 These are what we call problem hypotheses.

-Many start-ups commit their first capital mistake at this stage by not spending (enough) time to learn more about the problem hypothesis.
+Many startups commit their first capital mistake at this stage by not spending (enough) time to learn more about the problem hypothesis.
 These teams use an inside-out approach in which the vision stems from an internal requirement, and they decide to build a product based on the opinion of one or more team members, maybe a couple of close friends.

 Ok.
 We're standing outside our office building in the warm summer sunshine.
 We have an assumption that other people wish to have a solution to the problem we have identified.
-We would like to talk to people about this.
+We want to talk to people about this.
 But with whom?
 The elderly gentlemen playing chess in the shade?
 The skater girl whose head is covered by gigantic headphones?
 Or the businessman reading today's newspaper?